 The Chief Executive Officer is responsible for the company's operational administration in keeping with the guidelines and regulations issued by the Board of Directors.
 In management of the tasks specified in the Limited Liability Companies Act, the Chief Executive Officer is assisted by the Management Group and the Corporate Management Team.

 Pauli Heikkilä (1962), D.Sc.
 (Tech.), has served as the Chief Executive Officer of Finnvera plc since 2005.

-Finnvera's operations are managed in accordance with the management organisation approved in the company.
+The management of Finnvera's operations is described in the management organisation approved in the company.